ThomasTJdev/nim_websitecreator/README.md

 - Colored output on the Terminal.
 - Plugin skeleton creator to create new plugins.
 - Multiple users with different ranks.
+- 0 Dependency binary (Postgres required if using it, nothing required for SQLite).
 - NGINX Config, Vagrantfile and Dockerfile provided for DevOps.